gary-archer/oauth.blog/README.md

 - The folder layout and processing of markdown is explained in [NEXT.js Tutorials](https://nextjs.org/learn-pages-router/basics/data-fetching/blog-data).
 - I then updated to [MDX](https://nextjs.org/docs/pages/building-your-application/configuring/mdx) to enable client-side navigation via `Link` elements.
-- I use [MDX on Demand](https://mdxjs.com/guides/mdx-on-demand) for best control over compiling and rendering
 - The static content is then distributed globally using a [content delivery network](https://apisandclients.com/posts/cdn-static-content-delivery)